Is that a Job Description you’re about to post as a Job Ad?

 Wait – there’s a big difference!

 Have a position you need to fill and a job description already written up and ready to go?
-Planning on running the description as a Highlighted Job ad?
-Before you copy and paste that into our job form, consider the important differences.
+Planning on running it as a job ad?
+Before you copy and paste your job description in to serve as your job ad, consider the important differences.

 Think of your job ad as telling a story about who you are, where you are, what your open position is, and what it’s like to work in that position at your amazing location.
 Your ad is an opportunity to be creative and engaging and will serve to pull in like-minded folks and get them intrigued and excited about the possibility of working for you.
 You want them to be able to think, “I can see myself there”.
 Also be sure to include any perks you may offer, including room & board information.